aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

   - *Examples of int parenthesization*:
     - `tokenize "x -1" = [Tok_ID "x"; Tok_Sub; Tok_Int 1]`
     - `tokenize "x (-1)" = [Tok_ID "x"; Tok_Int (-1)]`
 - `Tok_String of string`: Valid string will always be surrounded by `""` and **should accept any character except quotes** within them (as well as nothing).
-I have to "sanitize" the matched string to remove surrounding escaped quotes.
+You have to "sanitize" the matched string to remove surrounding escaped quotes.
   - *Regular Expression*: `\"[^\"]*\"`
   - *Examples*:
     - `tokenize "330" = [Tok_Int 330]`